Børre Meinseth

 Børre Meinseth (born 24 November 1966) is a retired Norwegian football defender.

 He is the uncle of athletes Even Meinseth (1996) and Ingvild Meinseth (1999).

 He played for Hødd, Bryne, Viking and Heerenveen and was capped 8 times for Norway.

-He settled in Sola to work as a schoolteacher, and in 2003 he was the assistant coach of Sola FK under Gunnar Aase, in 2006 he was the head coach, then a youth coach.
+He settled in Sola Municipality to work as a schoolteacher, and in 2003 he was the assistant coach of Sola FK under Gunnar Aase, in 2006 he was the head coach, then a youth coach.